 - 1. Appendix A Pay Rates - 2.
 Appendix B Police Officers' Bill of Rights - 3.
 Appendix C Drug/Alcohol Testing - 4.
 Letter of Agreement Armed Presence at Waterfront - 5.
-Canine Trainer Schedule - 6.
-Code of Conduct/Workplace Responsibility Handbook - 7.
-Police Officer Participation on FBI Bomb Disposal Unit Stabilization Team - PERC Cases # 26890-M and #26891-M - 9.
-Memorandum of Agreement Police Traffic Support Specialists on the Airport Drives - 10.
-Memorandum of Understanding Scent Borne Canine Positions
+Code of Conduct/Workplace Responsibility Handbook - 6.
+Police Officer Participation on FBI Bomb Disposal Unit Stabilization Team - 7.
+Memorandum of Understanding Scent Borne Canine Positions - 8.
+Memorandum of Understanding Staffing Shortage - 9.
+Memorandum of Understanding COVID-19 Vaccination Policy Impacts Bargaining

-ARTICLE 31 - TERM OF AGREEMENT: JANUARY 1, 2019 TO DECEMBER 31, 2021
+ARTICLE 32 - TERM OF AGREEMENT: JANUARY 1, 2025 TO DECEMBER 31, 2027

-Base wage increases and differentials, and effective dates, shall be as provided for in Appendix
+Base wage increases and differentials, and effective dates, shall be as provided for in Appendix A.

 All other conditions shall be effective on the date the Agreement is signed or as otherwise identified in this Agreement.
-All provisions of this Agreement shall extend from the effective date to December 31, 2021.
+All provisions of this Agreement shall extend from the effective date to December 31, 2027.
 The Agreement may be opened to negotiate a successor Agreement by either party giving notice in writing not later than sixty (60) days prior to the expiration date.